Schema Therapy for Clinicians

 - The 11 core emotional needs

-- The five domains and all 18 EMS
+- The five domains and all 18 early maladaptive schemas

 - Clinical vignette: case recognition